mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Give an allied minion +2⚔️/+4❤️.
 If that minion has **Zeal**, draw a card.

 name:     Aperion's Claim<br>
 text:     Create **Hallowed Ground** in a 3x3 area.
-At the end of your opponent's next turn, destroy all enemy minions standing on them.
+At the end of your opponent's next turn, destroy all enemy minions occupying them.

 name:     Arclyte Sentinel<br>
 text:     **Deploy**: Give any nearby minion +2⚔️/-2❤️.